JohannesGaessler/stable-diffusion-tools/emphasis/README.md

 Assuming that the model function accurately describes the data this guarantees that the uncertainties on the model parameters are normally distributed.
 The value of `chi2/NDF` is considered to evaluate whether the model function significantly deviates from the data.

-The CLI functionality of [hlky's webui script](https://github.com/hlky/stable-diffusion-webui) is used for generating the data.

 ### Square brackets
 This test is concerned with the effect of square brackets on keywords if they are not explicitly processed to have a specific effect.
 A common assertion is that Stable Diffusion has learned to associate square brackets with emphasizing a keyword.